Top 5 Secrets to Bug Hunting Success in Software Testing

 Testing Team is deployed, to locate bugs, for their removal.
-Testers builds test strategies and test cases to identify bugs, in order to remove them.
+Testers build test strategies and test cases to identify bugs, in order to remove them.
 In the era of agile development, tester’s role has become more relevant than catching the bug.
 Now, their work is not limited to just testing only.
 Testers are working closely with clients and development teams, so as to attain the maximum quality of the software in the minimal time.
-They are acting as the representatives of end-users/client, to have better & deeper understanding about the quality improvement needs, as desired by the end-users/client.
+They are acting as the representatives of end-users/client, to have better & deeper understanding of the quality improvement needs, as desired by the end-users/client.

 - Explore, beyond the rules: It is impossible to make 100% bug-free software, considering the impracticality in covering all facets of the software.
-However, a good test strategy along with effective test cases, keeps your target of achieving bug-free software, close to 100.
-But, a good tester should not always sticks to test strategy and impulsively follows it.
-This may makes you the victim of unintentional blindness and shortens your range of thinking.
+However, a good test strategy along with effective test cases keeps your target of achieving bug-free software, close to 100.
+But, a good tester should not always stick to test strategy and impulsively follows it.
+This may make you the victim of unintentional blindness and shortens your range of thinking.
 They should try to explore more feasible scenarios, by thinking beyond these strategies.
 Along with test cases, a good tester should consistently try to explore more functionalities under the test.

 - Pattern Study: Bugs are social in nature, they are likely to reside in groups.
 Each bug or groups have the tendency of affecting the same place, feature or functionality, again & again, uniquely.
 Regular monitoring of the bug-catching mechanism and using past test ideas could assist, in locating bugs, by evaluating the pattern of occurrence of the bugs, responsible for the affecting the similar functionality.
 The information derived from this evaluation, will aware and prevents developers, to make bug-occurring mistakes.

-- Quick Attacks: Unless, you don’t have any prior or little knowledge and understanding of the software, you cannot gather requirements, which is a must requirement for formal preparation of test strategies, plans and documentation.
+- Quick Attacks: Unless you don’t have any prior or little knowledge and understanding of the software, you cannot gather requirements, which is a must requirement for formal preparation of test strategies, plans, and documentation.
 Instead of waiting for the requirements, quick attacks may be made on the software by executing wrong or inappropriate things.
 Quick attacks can be like

 - Leaving any field blank, which is mandatory to be filled.